fold-squirrel/uelaur/README.md

 ## Limitations
-windows cmd has a feature called QuickEdit which will block all print operations if the user tries to select text, and will unblock them once any key is pressed and I couldn't find a way to disable this in code so if the user ever clicks on the console they need to press a key for messages to be displayed again, \
+windows cmd has a feature called QuickEdit which will block all print operations if the user selects text, it will unblock them once any key is pressed and I couldn't find a way to disable this in code so if a user clicked on the console they need to press any key for messages to be displayed again, \
-note that all print operations are called from a separate thread than the main thread so uelaur could exit without displaying error messages and warnigs
+note that all print operations are called from a separate thread than the main thread so uelaur could exit without displaying error messages and warnings

-also I don't know how to sign binarys so if you do download uelaur from the here, your browser will block it or warn you that it's not a commonly download executable, after that if you try to run it windows will block it with a blue screen because it contains a "mark of the web" and you will need to right click the executable and goto properties and check the box next to unblock
+also I don't know how to sign binarys so if you do download uelaur from the here, your browser will block it or warn you that it's not a commonly download executable, after that if you try to run it windows will block it with a blue screen because it contains a "mark of the web" and you will need to right click the executable and click properties and kindly check the unblock box

-the mac version is untested and will most likely fail as the leafedit bundled with uelaur is unsigned, because I don't own a mac or an apple developer account \
+the macos version is untested and will most likely fail as the leafedit bundled with uelaur is unsigned, because I don't own a mac or an apple developer account \
-if someone can compile it and sign it I would thankful
+if someone can compile and sign it I would very thankful

 ## final word
-I don't plan on maintaining this project so that's why the variables and function names aren't discriptive, and the order of function defitions is random \
+I don't plan on maintaining this project so that's why the variables and function names aren't discriptive, and the order of the function is random \
-but if someone is willing to maintain uelaur then I will consider rewriting it in a cleaner way
+but if someone is willing to maintain uelaur, I will consider rewriting it in a cleaner way

 \
 \
 \
 \
-also if it's not asking too much I'd like a few bonus marks as compensation for my I hard work \
+also if it's not asking too much I'd like a few bonus marks as reward for my I hard work \
 *I really need the extra marks*